sergeiudris/lab.deeplearning/d2l/README.md

       success of deep learning owes to the current abundance of massive datasets due to internet companies, cheap storage, connected devices, and the broad digitization of the economy.

+- 154
+  - > Their proposed idea is called dropout, and it is now a standard technique that is widely used for training neural networks.
+Throughout trainin, on each iteration, dropout regularization consists simply of zeroing out some fraction (typically 50%) of the nodes in each layer before calculating the subsequent layer.

+  - > Intuitively,
+      deep learning researchers often explain the inutition thusly: we do not want the network’s output to depend too precariously on the exact activation pathway through the network.
+The original authors of the dropout technique described their intuition as an effort to prevent the `co-adaptation` of feature detectors.